semgrep/semgrep/README.md

 <img src="images/semgrep-ci-cd-popup.jpg" />

 3. Select your version control system and follow the wizard to add your project.
-After this setup, you'll get continuous security.
-Semgrep will scan your project after every pull request!
+After this setup, Semgrep will scan your project after every pull request!

 ### Notes: